bytedance/g3/sphinx/g3proxy/configuration/values/dpi.rst

   Set the max header size.

-  **default**: 64KiB
+  **default**: 64KiB, **alias**: max_header_size

 * max_concurrent_streams

   **optional**, **type**: u32

-  Set the max concurrent stream for each http2 connection.
+  Set the max concurrent stream that can be initiated by client.
+  The remote peer will also give a max concurrent stream limit, the minimum one of them will be sent to the client.

   **default**: 128